Honda CR-V SUV review

 - 750kg towing limit

 Much like its Mazda CX-5 rival, the new Honda CR-V has taken a step upmarket for its latest incarnation.
-The newest model is more expensive, features a plusher interior and gets that seven-seat upgrade.
-Top-spec models cost nearly £40,000, which puts the CR-V in contention with some established premium SUVs.
+The newest model is more expensive, features a plusher interior, and top-spec models cost just over £40,000, which puts the CR-V in contention with some established premium SUVs.

 The CR-V is mainly intended for family duties, but Honda has also sharpened up the driving experience.
 The steering now responds much more quickly and precisely, eliminating much of the vague feeling associated with driving older SUVs.
 The CR-V’s suspension has also been well calibrated to soak up the bumps typical on British roads without causing too much fuss.

 The engine range consists of a hybrid producing 181bhp, with similar grunt to a diesel engine.
-It's reasonably fast - 0-62mph takes 8.8 seconds - and should be slightly cheaper to run, too.
-Efficiency figures are up to 42.2mpg and 151g/km of CO2 for the front-wheel-drive hybrid model, and 39.2mpg with 161g/km for the four-wheel drive version.
+It's reasonably fast - 0-62mph takes as little as 8.6 seconds - and should be slightly cheaper to run, too.
+Efficiency figures are up to 42.8mpg and 151g/km of CO2 for the front-wheel-drive hybrid model, and 39.8mpg with 161g/km for the four-wheel drive version.
 However, the hybrid can only tow up to 750kg, so the CR-V will be off the shopping list for caravanners.

-What shouldn’t be in question is reliability: this is a real CR-V strong point, according to our Driver Power owner survey.
+What shouldn’t be in question is the ownership proposition: this is a real CR-V strong point, according to our Driver Power owner survey, where the CR-V came 25th.
 Safety is also excellent, as the Honda Sensing suite of active technology like autonomous emergency braking and lane-departure warning is standard across every trim level.

 The Honda CR-V might not have the appealing image of the Land Rover Discovery Sport, or even the Volkswagen Tiguan, but crucial improvements to the way it drives, the option of seven seats and improved safety all make it an attractive proposition.